graphql/graphql.github.io/src/content/community/Community-Users.md

 * [Exploring GraphQL: A Query Language For APIs](https://www.edx.org/course/exploring-graphql-a-query-language-for-apis): A free 7 week edX course, developed by [Linux Foundation Training](https://training.linuxfoundation.org)
 * [How to GraphQL](https://www.howtographql.com): The Fullstack Tutorial for GraphQL
-* [Apollo Odyssey](https://apollographql.com/tutorials/): Interactive courses for building with Apollo GraphQL
+* [Apollo Odyssey](https://apollographql.com/tutorials/): Interactive courses for building GraphQL applications with Apollo's toolset

 ## Where to ask questions